I remember those beautiful moments. Those beautifully terrifyingly exhausting moments that is. Those first few weeks/months with a new baby.

 I agree.
 This is true, great, wonderful.
 But, there still seems to be a separation between one or the other as far as information goes.
 We are told to breastfeed on demand as the baby will know when the baby is done.
 We are told exactly how many ounces we should be feeding our formula-fed babies from the bottle.

 But what about the in-between?
 Surely I am not the only mom who hybrid-fed my baby?
+We did combination feeding breastmilk and formula and it worked for us.

 My baby was born with a huge appetite.
 He was also born on a stubborn nursing strike, which made those early days/weeks/months complicated.
 A hungry baby who is difficult to feed makes for a stressed out/exhausted/out of her mind new mom.
 I am very thankful for the existence of baby formula to help us through those long, hungry, exhausted moments.